serp-spider/documentation/docs/search-engine/google/client-configuration.md

 ## Cookie usage

+!!!
+Warning
+    Cookies usage is still at prototype stage and all http engines do not support cookies yet.

 The google client can share cookies across several request, thus the state of the client will evolve and persist across many requests.